 An exception to the dental service limits may be granted if the Participant meets certain criteria.

-See Program Exception Process, UPMC Community HealthChoices (Medical Assistance), Chapter N.
+- See: Program Exception Process, UPMC Community HealthChoices (Medical Assistance), Chapter N. - Note: There are differences in benefits/limits for Participants who are eligible for LTSS and Participants who are not eligible for LTSS.